 Hearing health and hearing aids

 Our ability to hear is something we may often take for granted, assuming it may always be there.
-For many, our powerful little ears work without us having to think twice — until one day you may realize the TV volume is at 40 when it used to be at 12.
+For many, our powerful ears work without us having to think twice — until one day you may realize the TV volume is much higher than it used to be.
 Or, you may start to notice a dull ring in your ear.
 It may be normal for many people to gradually lose some hearing as the years go by.
 But thankfully, hearing technology and devices, like hearing aids, are available to help support over-worked ears.

 What may cause hearing loss?

-Have you ever read up on how our ears work?
-They’re small, mighty machines turning sound waves into vibrations, and then translating those vibrations into electrical signals for our brain to decipher.
-Unfortunately, because we use our ears so much, they may experience some wear and tear over time which may make them not work as well.
+If you've read about how our ears work before, you know they’re small, mighty machines.
+They turn sound waves into vibrations, and then translate those vibrations into electrical signals for our brain to decipher.
+Unfortunately, because we use our ears so much, they may experience some wear and tear over time, which may make them not work as well.
 Here are some common causes of hearing loss1:

 - Damage to the inner ear: Natural aging or exposure to loud noises may damage the little hairs inside your ear (the ones that send those sound signals to your brain).
 Ever leave a concert with a high-pitched ring in your ear?
-That’s probably a cry from your ear hairs telling you they’ve had a long night — and that they may have actually been damaged.
+That may be a signal that your ear hairs may be strained — and that they may have actually been damaged.

 - A buildup of earwax: While our ears need a bit of wax to be healthy, producing too much may block the ear canal and may prevent sound waves from getting in there.
 A simple earwax removal might do the trick.

 - Ear infections, bone growths or tumors: Any one of these may cause hearing loss.
 If you suspect there’s something serious going on, see your doctor right away.

 - Ruptured eardrum (ouch): Any loud blast of noise or sudden change in pressure might rupture your eardrum and impact hearing.
-(Think loud fireworks or cannonballing too hard into a pool.)
+(Think loud fireworks or even cannonballing too hard into a pool.)